The Savior (Once Upon a Time): In the Land of Untold Stories

 Following Hyde's instructions, Gold enters the Temple of Morpheus and uses magical sand to enter Belle's dream.
 In the dream, Morpheus acts as Gold's guide, giving him an hour to free Belle from the sleeping curse; if he fails, Belle's soul will be banished to the netherworld forever.
 Belle is reliving her experiences as Rumplestiltskin's servant, so he tries to recreate the circumstances under which they first fell in love.
 He succeeds, culminating in a kiss, but this causes her memories to return and she pulls back.
 She refuses to repeat the pain she experienced as a result of their relationship and tells Gold that their child is better off without him, leaving Gold hurt.
 "Morpheus" then reveals himself to actually be Gold and Belle's unborn child; satisfied that Belle will not resume her relationship with Gold, he then warns her to not let Gold destroy them like he did to his first family, he frees his mother from the sleeping curse with a kiss on the forehead.
 Gold is left bereft as even his unborn child hates him.
-Belle wakes up but before returning to Storybrooke through Gold's portal, he tells Gold that she will listen to their son's warning and never have a life with him again.
+Belle wakes up but before returning to Storybrooke through Gold's portal, she tells Gold that she will listen to their son's warning and never have a life with him again.